johnwcowan/pdp8x/arch.md

    The assembler mnemonic is ISZ (increment and skip if zero).

  * If OP is 0x4, then set M[Y] to PC + 1
-   and set PC to Y + 1.
+   and then set PC to Y + 1.
    The assembler mnemonic is JMS (jump to subroutine).

  * If OP is 0x5, then set PC to Y.